170 Metro Logos of the World * a must SET

 & some Logoblink notes:

-One can see that most of the shapes are easy to reproduce with any material - plastic sign, metal cut, stencil paint..
-I believe this should be very essential approach to every logo.
-It’s a fact that 93 out of the 170 logos are done in one color.
-Simple practicalness and budget efficiency.
-OK, the letter M is quite obvious, but the other common thing is the symmetry.
-No matter what’s the shape - the suggestion is the rail lines.
+One can see that most of the shapes are easy to reproduce with any material – plastic sign, metal cut, stencil paint… I believe this should be an essential approach to every logo.
+It’s a fact that 93 out of the 170 logos are designed in one color.
+Simple practicality and budget efficiency.
+OK, the letter M is quite obvious, but another common thing is the symmetry.
+No matter what the shape is it always suggests rail lines.
 You don’t have to understand the local language to find the “two lines that lie below the surface of the city”.
-It just strikes you at the enter of some subway…
+It just strikes you at the enter of the subway…

 … and some bonus logos: